Emergency assistance

 More information:

 Entry and exit conditions can change at short notice.
-Contact an embassy or consulate of Austria for details about visas, currency, customs and quarantine rules.
+Contact the nearest embassy or consulate of Austria for details about visas, currency and customs.

 Some foreign governments and airlines apply the rule inconsistently.
 Travellers can receive conflicting advice from different sources.